 Professional Standards Investigations

-Any complaint received by or regarding a member of the FFD, may be assigned by the Fire Chief (or designee) to the Investigations Section.
-All professional standards investigations conducted by the Investigations Section are done according to California P.O.S.T. and California Firefighter Bill of Rights standards.
+Any complaint received by or regarding a member of the FFD, may be assigned by the Fire Chief (or designee) to the Fire Investigations Section Unit.
+All professional standards investigations are conducted by the Investigations Section are done performed according to California P.O.S.T. standards and honor the California Firefighter Bill of Rights. standards.

-The Investigations Section Team includes Staff Investigators that maintain M-F, 40-hour office hours.
-Scene Investigators are scheduled in 48-hour shifts to provide Investigative services 24/7.
-The FFD Investigations Section maintains a pool of qualified Reserve Investigators in the Suppression Division to draw from when additional help is needed on-scene or during follow-up.
+The Fire Investigations Unit Section Team includes three Staff Investigators that maintain M-F, 40-hour office hours, . three Scene Investigators who are scheduled in 48-hour shifts to provide Investigative services 24/7 and a Unit Supervisor.
+The FFD Fire Investigations Unit also Section maintains a pool of qualified Reserve Fire Investigators in the Suppression Division to draw from when additional help is needed on-scene or during follow-up.
+The FFD FIU is a proud member of the Fresno Investigative Strike Team (F.I.S.T.).
+Tessa is a K-9 member of the FIU and a highly trained ignitable liquid detection K-9.

-The team is supervised by the Deputy Fire Marshal.
+The team is supervised by the Deputy Fire Marshal/Fire Investigations Unit Supervisor Jay Tracy

 During a fire and life safety maintenance inspection, a fire prevention inspector will determine if a location has violations.
 Typically these violations come in two varieties: violations of general fire safe practices or the lack of maintenance of (or absence of) required prescriptive building features.
 In the event that violations are identified and can be immediately corrected or if the violations are minor in nature, the fire prevention inspector will issue a written order to address the violations.
 The fire prevention inspector may alternately send a letter with the violations noted with an order to comply.
 In each of these cases there will be no re-inspection.